CycloneDX/cyclonedx-php-composer/README.md

 # CycloneDX PHP Composer Plugin

-A plugin for PHP's [Composer](https://getcomposer.org/) that generates Software Bill of Materials (SBoM) in [CycloneDX](https://cyclonedx.org/) format.
+A plugin for PHP's _[Composer](https://getcomposer.org/)_ that generates Software Bill of Materials (SBOM) in _[CycloneDX](https://cyclonedx.org/)_ format.

+The resulting SBOM documents follow [official specifications and standards](https://github.com/CycloneDX/specification), and might have properties following [`cdx:composer` Namespace Taxonomy](https://github.com/CycloneDX/cyclonedx-property-taxonomy/blob/main/cdx/composer.md)
+.

+## !!
+ATTENTION - v4-dev state

+The branch "master" is currently in the transition to next major version: v4.
+See the progress in the [milestone "v4"](https://github.com/CycloneDX/cyclonedx-php-composer/milestone/5)

+Code of v3 is in branch "[3.x](https://github.com/CycloneDX/cyclonedx-php-composer/tree/3.x)"

 ## Requirements

+* PHP `^8.1`
+* Composer `^2.3`

-The latest version of this plugin supports PHP `^7.3||^8.0` with Composer `^2.0`
+However, there are older versions of this plugin available, which support PHP `^5.5||^7.0||^8.0` with Composer `^1.0||^2.0`
 .

-There are older versions of this plugin available, which support PHP `^5.5||^7.0||^8.0` with Composer `^1.0||^2.0`
-.

 ## Installation

-As a global composer plugin:
+As a global _Composer_ plugin:

 ```shell
 composer global require cyclonedx/cyclonedx-php-composer